TREAT TEACHERS LIKE STUDENTS

 - talk too much

-- have poorly designed slideshows with too many graphics, images, or words on one slide
+- have poorly designed slideshows with too many graphics,

 - move through the slides too quickly

-- lack focus; jump from one topic to the next without transitions
+- lack focus; jump from one topic to the next without

 - give a lot of information without providing hard copies